DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 36. HTML SPACING CHALLENGE - combining HTML elements and entities (Step 203)
 Successfully completed the "HTML SPACING CHALLENGE," creating an HTML webpage that demonstrates the proper use of `<br>`, `<section>`, `<span>`, `&nbsp;`, and the copyright symbol (`©`), with an improved semantic structure for the section tag.

+#### 37. FORM ASSIGNMENT - creating a basic html form (Step 233)
+This assignment involved creating a basic HTML form to demonstrate understanding of the `<form>` tag and its associated input elements and attributes.
+The primary objective was to successfully create a form allowing user input and render it in a web browser, reinforcing the practical application of `<form>` and `<input>` tags, along with their `action`, `method`, `type`, `name`, and `value` attributes.